BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 ## Question 12

 Based on your model, you examine the two lowest scoring classrooms.
-Classroom A had a mean exam score of 87.
-Classroom B had a mean exam score of 80.
+Classroom A had a mean exam score of 87.5.
+Classroom B had a mean exam score of 80.4.
 Which classroom(s) could have obtained this mean score due simply to the error of the exam?

+# Chi-Squared Distribution

+Using the Chi-Squared function in R report the following things

+Chi-Squared Value at which 95% and 99% of values are below that value for

+- 2 Degrees of Freedom
+- 6 Degrees of Freedom
+- 10 Degrees of Freedom

+# T-Distribution

+A teacher at a private school down the road heard about your work that showed that error alone could produce a normal distribution of average test scores.
+They decide to replicate your study.

+Their class sizes, however, are much smaller.
+There are 11 students in each class.
+There are also only 50 classes in the school.
+This means they need to use the T-Distribution instead of the Normal distribution to model their classroom mean scores.

+## Question 13

+Plot the T-distribution for 50 classes (degrees of freedom) where the distribution is centered over the score 88.

+## Question 14

+Based on your model, you examine the two lowest scoring classrooms in this school.
+Classroom A had a mean exam score of 87.5.
+Classroom B had a mean exam score of 80.4.
+Which classroom(s) could have obtained this mean score due simply to the error of the exam?

+# F-Distribution

+As we have seen, the shape of the F-Distribution varies depending on which sample size is used in the numerator or denominator.
+You are conducting an analysis with sample sizes (12 and 31).
+You are trying to find the F-value at which 95% of values fall below this.

+# Question 15

+Which degrees of freedom do you use in the numerator to ensure the test is the most conservative?